alsino/OpenMapTiles/README.md

-# MapBox GL JS Offline with Custom Vector Tiles
+# MapLibre GL JS Offline with Custom Vector Tiles

 This is an example of hosting vector tiles with custom style and a local copy of MapLibre GL JS library on your own server.